singhsanjay12/singhsanjay12/README.md

 ---

 ### 🚀 About Me
+💬 *"Turning complex infrastructure problems into simple, reliable, and scalable solutions."*
 - 💻 I currently work on the **Kubernetes Platform team at LinkedIn**, where I help drive our container orchestration strategy by building **controllers, custom schedulers, and developer tooling** to support our internal Kubernetes-based infrastructure
 - 👀 Passionate about **infrastructure engineering, Kubernetes, reverse proxies, service discovery, load balancing, and Zero Trust security**
 - 🌱 Currently exploring **access control models**, **cloud-native architectures**, and **large-scale system performance optimization**